 Amy’s Final Thoughts

 Codenames is a great party game.
 We all know this.
-The gameplay is simple enough that anyone can learn, but engaging enough that everyone can enjoy.
+The gameplay is simple enough that anyone can learn and engaging enough that everyone can enjoy.
 Mixing Codenames with the Disney theme seems like a no-brainer, and I was hugely looking forward to playing this rendition.
-However there are a few hurdles along the way to greatness here.

 I strongly recommend that you start each round with a chance to ‘admit ignorance’.
 To point at a card and say that you have no idea who or what it is.
 This is far more important for the word side than the picture side.
 However, with a good 90+ years of releases, Disney has an intimidating filmography.
 It takes a super-fan to recognise every character from every movie, let alone know enough about them to be able to give clever clues.
 The only other downside is that the double-sided cards feature the name of a character and the picture of them.
 This means that you can’t rapidly reset the board by flipping all the cards over.